arnaud4d/documentation/docs/ViewPro/vpFormulas.md

 2. Enter = (the equal sign).
 3. Type in the formula then hit the Enter key

 >You can also create named formulas that can be called via their name.
-In this case, the formula is entered using the `VP ADD FORMULA NAME` command.
+In this case, the formula is entered using the [VP ADD FORMULA NAME](vpLanguageRef.md#vp-add-formula-name) command.

 A large number of functions are available in 4D View Pro.
 This section describes a subset of essential functions.
 The complete list of functions supported by 4D View Pro can be found in the [Spreadsheets documentation](http://help.grapecity.com/spread/SpreadSheets11/webframe.html#FormulaFunctions.html).

+>If a 4D project method in a formula has the same name as a SpreadJS function, 4D View Pro will use the function and the project method will not be called.

 ## Operators and values